-If we provide a loan to you, your company or business and there is a failure to meet repayment obligations, or a serious credit infringement is committed, we may be entitled to disclose this to the credit reporting body and it will be included on the file they hold about you, your company or business.
+If We provide a loan to you and you fail to meet your repayment obligations, or commit a serious credit infringement, We may be entitled to disclose this to the credit reporting body and it will be included on the file they hold about you.

-The purposes for which we collect, hold, use and disclose credit-related information or other company or business information (with reference to the Privacy Act)
+The purposes for which We collect, hold, use and disclose credit information and credit eligibility information

-The credit or other services-related purposes for which we collect, hold, use and disclose information are:
+The consumer credit-related purposes for which We collect, hold, use and disclose information are:

-- to assess you, your company or business’ application to us for credit or other services; and
+- to assess your application to Us for consumer credit; and

-- to collect payments that are overdue in relation to credit we may have provided; and
+- to collect payments that are overdue in relation to consumer credit We may have provided you; and

-- to collect payments that are overdue in relation to credit provided by another credit provider, under a credit contract that has been assigned to us by that other credit provider [in accordance with Sub-sections 6K(2) and (3)], or by commercial credit contract; and
+- to collect payments that are overdue in relation to consumer credit provided by another credit provider, under a credit contract that has been assigned to Us by that other credit provider [in accordance with Sub-sections 6K(2) and (3)]; and

-- in accordance with section 21M and the Rapid Business Finance Privacy Consent agreement, we will disclose relevant and permitted information to debt collectors.
+In accordance with section 21M, We will disclose relevant and permitted information to debt collectors.

-In accordance with Section 21G and the Rapid Business Finance Privacy Consent agreement, we use credit eligibility information for the following purposes:
+In accordance with Section 21G, We use credit eligibility information for the following purposes:

 - permitted reporting of information to a credit reporting body; or

-- in connection with what we reasonably believe is a serious credit infringement that may have been committed; or
+- in connection with what We reasonably believe is a serious credit infringement that you may have committed; or

 - for a use prescribed by a court, or tribunal, or regulations.